 Play continues until all aliens have ‘warped in’ and been destroyed for that wave.
 Should the player take too long, Warpers (yellow) will appear, encouraging the player to finish the wave as soon as possible.

 Other aliens types are introduced in later waves, such as Modules, Seekers and Lurers.
 For more details on them and more please see the Basic or Detailed Instructions PDF files included with the download.

 You'll need a ZX Spectrum emulator to play Quadron.

-Click the Quadron.sna snapshot file to download the game then start your favorite ZX Spectrum emulator and open the snapshot file to play.
+Click the Quadron.tap tape file or Quadron.sna snapshot file to download the game then start your favorite ZX Spectrum emulator and open the file to play.

-The game was written in assembler on the Spectrum over the course of two years and completed in early 1988.
+The game was written in assembler on the 48K Spectrum over the course of two years and completed in early 1988.
 Sadly, the publisher (now defunct) pulled out towards the end of development and the game remained unreleased along with its plans for an Amstrad CPC conversion.
-Now on its 30th anniversary I'm making it available for anyone interested.
+Now for its 30th anniversary I've made it available for anyone interested.

-While I don't have access to the original source code, I do have many of my original notes and have been working with the disassembly to prepare the game for release with a few tweaks and bug fixes.
+While I didn't have access to the original source code, I did have many of my original notes and worked with the disassembly to prepare the game for release with a few tweaks and bug fixes.

 As part of the downloads I've also made available scans of the basic and detailed instruction printouts from 1987, complete with the original spelling / grammatical errors!